neurocline/hugo-patches/content/posts/patch-quiet-feedback.md

 date: 2019-03-06T22:34:01-08:00
 ---

+This patch makes `--quiet` actually be quiet by supressing output to the FEEDBACK logger.
+This requires a new version of jWalterWeatherman.

 ## Change --quiet to also suppress FEEDBACK loggers

 Hugo doesn't really have a quiet mode - even without verbose logging, there's